awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 `memory`
 The hard limit \(in MiB\) of memory to present to the container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/) and the `--memory` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 You must specify at least 4 MiB of memory for a job\.
+If you are trying to maximize your resource utilization by providing your jobs as much memory as possible for a particular instance type, see [Compute Resource Memory Management](memory-management.md)\.
 Type: Integer
 Required: Yes